borg286/sevtech/README.md

 * The knights in the urghast tower give awesome loot including a chance to get excavation on a knightly pick.
 Use an anvil to join it with mending.

-* When facing the urghast you might want to replace the pressure plate near the ghost busters traps with a lever so that it activates when you want it not by accident.
+* When facing the urghast you might want to replace the pressure plate near the ghast buster traps with a lever so that it activates when you want it not by accident.

 * Twilight Forest chest loot can contain tools with enchantments such as Excavation and Silk touch

+* The Hydra is a fierce foe who may break your grave.
+The easiest way to kill it is to break cobble into stones, and throw them nonstop at the Hydra's open mouths.
+Bonus damage for hitting the incoming fireballs back into the beast.

 ## Teleportation